Manipuri women have something to tell everyone.

 Is exclusivity the right way to go about it?

 I know.
 That is the most basic question – why are we practicing gender exclusivity when we are striving for gender integration?

 I’d say Mother’s Market closely resembles a women-only educational institution.
 There is a need for educational institutions that are women-specific to exist because we have to look at thousands of years of denial to women’s education.
 This Manipuri market in Imphal operates the same way.

-Also, the reason why there are so many men-exclusive professions is not only because women are forbidden or are considered to demure to handle demands.
+Also, the reason why there are so many men-exclusive professions is not only because women are forbidden or are considered too demure to handle demands.
 Rather, the moment they step in these professions, they are ridiculed for being women.
-Take a cue from close-to-non-existent population of truck drivers who are women.
+Take a cue from the close-to-non-existent population of truck drivers who are women.

 So, you support segregation?

 Saudi Arabia practices gender segregation but that is not done in order to attain gender equality.
 The intention is very polar – to separate women from places that belong to men.
-This is not empowerment, this is social isolation of the sex.
+This is not empowerment, this is a social isolation of the sex.
 The market in Manipur practices positive discrimination, which essentially means that one has to discriminate at certain places if it helps in doling out freedom to the underprivileged in the long run.

 You cannot equate what Saudi is doing to what these Manipuri women have done.
 It is wrong to homogenize everything and give a face to it, because things don’t work that way.

 Mother’s Market is a shining example of how women are trying to assert their rights to a nation which believes that a woman is only meant for the household.

 It serves as a slap in the face of those who believe that women are not meant for trade because they can’t manage accounts.
 Darling, these Manipuri women don’t need your mansplaining.